ArchZak/GENRE/README.md

 Currently, researchers all around the world are annotating genomes, and this can be a time-consuming process.
 During my second semester of research, I was manually annotating the Jollymon phage genome.
 This proved to be a menial process, and I wondered if this could be automated.
 I then thought about my internship in LLM feedback for OSCEs, and then GENRE was born!
 Now, as I'm getting more experienced in genetics and computer science conventions, I am trying to replicate new base-lines using code and LLM feedback.

+This is currently the first iteration.
+I wanted to see if this was possible, since I hadn't seen anyone else try this yet.
+As an aspiring computational biologist, I believe I have a duty to create tools that can support my fellow experimentalists.
+GENRE will be no exception to that duty.
+I want to try and push this project to be more than just a resume piece, but something that can serve as a building block for something greater.

 ## Current Implementation
 The proof of concept currently demonstrates: